jafingerhut/core.btree-vector/doc/intro.md

-immutable vector where each element was an individual bit, it might make sense to have B=32 maximum branching factor for heights 2 and larger, but to have a much larger branching factor for height 1 nodes, so that a height 1 node can store 64 bytes worth of bits, e.g. 256 bits, rather than only 32.
+immutable vector where each element was an individual bit, it might make sense to have B=32 maximum branching factor for heights 2 and larger, but to have a much larger branching factor for height 1 nodes, so that a height 1 node can store 64 bytes worth of bits, e.g. 512 bits, rather than only 32 bits.

 TBD: Compare this terminology with that used in Clojure source code for PersistentVector and Vector.